MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/ui-text-style-guide.md

 ---
 title: Windows Admin Center UI text and design style guide
-description: Windows Admin Center UI text and design style guide SDK (Project Honolulu) ms.technology: manage ms.topic: article
+description: Windows Admin Center UI text and design style guide SDK ms.technology: manage ms.topic: article
 author: jasongerend
 ms.author: jgerend
-ms.date: 06/18/2018
+ms.date: 10/3/2018
 ms.localizationpriority: medium
 ms.prod: windows-server-threshold
 ---

 # Windows Admin Center UI text and design style guide

->Applies To: Windows Admin Center, Windows Admin Center Preview
+>Applies To: Windows Admin Center

 This topic describes the general approach to writing user interface (UI) text for the Windows Admin Center, as well as some specific conventions and approaches we're taking.

 Windows Admin Center and any extensions should follow [Microsoft's voice principles](https://docs.microsoft.com/style-guide/brand-voice-above-all-simple-human) so that the experience is easy to use and friendly.
-This style guide builds on these voice principles as well as the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/), so make sure to check out both of those resources for info on such things as [accessibility](https://docs.microsoft.com/en-us/style-guide/accessibility/accessibility-guidelines-requirements), [acronyms](https://docs.microsoft.com/en-us/style-guide/acronyms), and [word choice](https://docs.microsoft.com/en-us/style-guide/word-choice/) such as [please](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/p/please), and [sorry](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/s/sorry).
+This style guide builds on these voice principles as well as the [Microsoft Writing Style Guide](https://docs.microsoft.com/style-guide/welcome/), so make sure to check out both of those resources for info on such things as [accessibility](https://docs.microsoft.com/style-guide/accessibility/accessibility-guidelines-requirements), [acronyms](https://docs.microsoft.com/style-guide/acronyms), and [word choice](https://docs.microsoft.com/style-guide/word-choice/) such as [please](https://docs.microsoft.com/style-guide/a-z-word-list-term-collections/p/please), and [sorry](https://docs.microsoft.com/style-guide/a-z-word-list-term-collections/s/sorry).

 ## Capitalization

-We follow the Microsoft style for [Capitalization](https://docs.microsoft.com/en-us/style-guide/capitalization) - use sentence-style capitalization for pretty much everything.
+We follow the Microsoft style for [Capitalization](https://docs.microsoft.com/style-guide/capitalization) - use sentence-style capitalization for pretty much everything.

 However, Windows Admin Center is making a few exceptions: